 Your diet has too much salt in it

-“You’re going to need to drink more on days when you sweat more,” says Peter Mayock, MD, medical director of the West Town Adult Clinic of the Eric Family Health Center in Chicago.
-When you exercise, you lose fluids through sweat, and if you don’t replace that fluid, you could end up dehydrated.
-There isn’t one formula as to how much you should be drinking, but Mayock says listen to your body.
+“You’re going to need to drink more on days when you sweat more,” says Peter Mayock, MD, medical director of the West Town Adult Clinic of the Erie Family Health Center in Chicago.
+When you exercise, you lose fluids through sweat, and if you don’t replace that fluid, you could end up with excessive thirst.
+There isn’t one formula as to how much you should be drinking, but Dr. Mayock says listen to your body.

 You’ve been out in the sun for too long

-Now that summer’s finally here, you spend more time in the great outdoors whether it’s in a park, on a beach, or in your backyard.
+When summer finally arrives, you spend more time in the great outdoors, whether it’s in a park, on a beach, or in your backyard.
 Even if you’re not running around, you can still become dehydrated, especially in the hot sunlight.
 If you know you’re going to be outside all day, make sure you have a water bottle handy.
-Stop believing these myths about hydration right now.
+Don’t miss these myths about hydration you need to stop believing.

 You might have diabetes

-Some patients mistake dehydration for diabetes.
-“With dehydration, your body wants to preserve liquids,” he says.
+Some patients mistake diabetes for dehydration.
+“With dehydration, your body wants to preserve liquids,” Dr. Mayock says.
 “With diabetes, the sugar is spilling and forcing you to urinate more often.”
-Dr. Mayock says most of his patients exhibit three signs of diabetes: excessive thirst, excessive urination, and blurred vision.
+He says most of his patients exhibit three signs of diabetes: excessive thirst, excessive urination, and blurred vision.
 If you’re experiencing all three, talk to your doctor about your concerns.

 You have xerostomia, better known as dry mouth

-Some rare conditions, Dr. Mayock says, do cause dry mouth.
+Some rare conditions do cause dry mouth, says Dr. Mayock.
 When the saliva glands in the mouth don’t produce enough saliva, you may feel you need to drink more water to get rid of the feeling.
 If your feelings of dry mouth persist, visit your doctor for more information.
-This is how your body changes when you start drinking enough water.
+Check out these ways your body changes when you start drinking enough water.